robotframework/robotframework-RFCP-syllabus/Chapter_2_Getting_Started.md

 #### Mandatory Arguments

 > [!IMPORTANT]
-> LXX Understand the concept of mandatory arguments and how they are used.
+> LXX Understand the concept of mandatory arguments and how they are documented.
 (K2)

 Arguments that do not have a default value, must be set when the keyword is called.
 These arguments are listed first in the argument interface.